bitegarden/bitegarden.github.io/_posts/2021-02-16-sqale-method-and-technical-debt-under-control-new-version-1-3-1_en.md

 Are you ready to manage your technical debt?
 The version 1.3.1 of the [**SQALE Plugin for SonarQube**](/sonarqube-sqale) is now available.

-Thanks to your feedback, our team has been able to improve the Plugin by adding the following new features.
+Thanks to your feedback, our team has improved the SQALE Plugin by adding the following new features.

 ## New features